-After the recommendation from the AO review committee is approved by the HSAC and the ISAS curation steering committee, the ASRG will issue award notices to the proposers.
-It is scheduled to occur in late May 2022.
+After the recommendation from the AO review committee is approved by the HSAC, the ASRG will issue award notices to the proposers.
+It is scheduled to occur no later than early July 2023.

 7. Sample and Data Management

 7.1 Responsibility